MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Remove-Label.md

 Remove-Label -Identity "Marketing Group"
 ```

-This example removes the label named Marketing Group.
+This example removes the sensitivity label named Marketing Group.

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the label that you want to remove.
+The Identity parameter specifies the sensitivity label that you want to remove.
 You can use any value that uniquely identifies the label.
 For example:

 - Name